 Latest advances in psychological research

-Students in the Psychology & Neuroscience in Europe programme are directly enrolled at Maastricht University and able to take courses from the Faculty of Psychology and Neuroscience (FPN).
+Students are directly enrolled at UM.
+They can take courses at the Faculty of Psychology and Neuroscience (FPN), the Center for European Studies (CES) and the highly selective Liberal Arts and Sciences programme at the Faculty of Science and Engineering (FSE).
 FPN is widely recognised for its strong fundamental and applied research on dyslexia, eating disorders, ageing, AIDS prevention and the value of witness statements in forensic psychology.
-Courses can also be taken at the Center for European Studies (CES) and the highly selective liberal arts and sciences programme from University College Maastricht.

 Maastricht University uses the ECTS (European Credit Transfer System) to measure academic progress.
 Maastricht University courses typically have between 5-12 ECTS.
 How ECTS transfer depends on a student’s home university or college.
 Generally a 5-6.5 ECTS course is the equivalent of a full semester course (3 American credit hours).